ThilinaManamgoda/password-manager/README.md

         `PM_STORAGE_FILE_PASSOWRDDBFILE=password_db`
 ### Export passwords
 If you need to transfer your passwords to a different PC where you have installed password-manager, it can be achieved by making a copy of your password database file assuming storage type is **File**.
+This is not required if the storage type is **Google Drive**.

 Also, you can export passwords to **CVS file** with the following command,
 ```$xslt